bluething/cleancode/03 Functions/README.md

 ```text
 includeSetupAndTeardownPages, includeSetupPages, includeSuiteSetupPage, and includeSetupPage.
 ```
-When we read those names, like reading a story.
+When we read those names, it's like reading a story.
 Is ok to have long descriptive name instead of short name with some comment to explain what the function does.
 We can use naming convention here.